Myddleware/myddleware/docs/admin_tasks.md

 ### Upgrade (alternative)

 If you encountered an issue during the upgrade you can do it step by step by following this tutorial instead.
+This procedure details how to upgrade from Myddleware 2.x to Myddleware 3.x.
+Throughout this process, the core software of Myddleware will be upgraded from Symfony 3.4 to Symfony 4.4, which is the engine that allows Myddleware to run, however we will also upgrade Myddleware’s code itself

 #### Fetch from GitHub